Third Party Reproduction Counseling

-Whether you're considering donor eggs, donor sperm, or donor embryos, the path to parenthood through third party reproduction is emotionally complex.
-You're gaining the chance to become a parent while grieving the genetic connection you expected.
-At Dancing Bee Counseling in Madison, Wisconsin, Abby Lemke, MS, LPC-IT provides specialized therapy for donor recipients navigating donor conception: the decision, the process, and the lifelong journey of building a donor conceived family.
+Whether you're considering donor eggs, sperm, or embryos, third‑party reproduction can bring both hope and grief—excitement about becoming a parent alongside the loss of a genetic connection you expected.
+At Dancing Bee Counseling in Madison, Wisconsin, Abby Lemke, MS, LPC‑IT offers specialized support for donor recipients as they navigate the decision, the process, and the lifelong experience of raising a donor‑conceived family.

 Understanding Donor Conception